cronoss20/fake-news-detector/README.md

-This PR implements a complete fake news detection system that analyzes text content and URLs to identify potential misinformation using OpenAI's GPT model, with a beautiful React frontend interface.
+This is a complete fake news detection system that analyzes text content and URLs to identify potential misinformation using OpenAI's GPT model, with a beautiful React frontend interface.

 ## 🚀 Features Implemented